-In order to cope with increasing traffic in the future, the municipal railway network in Salzburg is being upgraded.
-For this purpose, the existing railway infrastructure between Salzburg - Golling, Salzburg - Saalach Bridge/Freilassing and Salzburg - Strasswalchen will be used and extended.
+In order to cope with increasing traffic in the future, the municipal railway network in Salzburg was being upgraded.
+For this purpose, the existing railway infrastructure between Salzburg - Golling, Salzburg - Saalach Bridge/Freilassing and Salzburg - Strasswalchen has been used and extended.

-In this connection, 12 new railway stops, numerous bridges and underpasses, trough structures and retaining structures have to be built or adapted.
-Furthermore, the section of Salzburg Main Station - Saalach Bridge/Freilassing will be expanded into a triple-track line.
+In this connection, 12 new railway stops, numerous bridges and underpasses, trough structures and retaining structures had to be built or adapted.
+Furthermore, the section of Salzburg Main Station - Saalach Bridge/Freilassing was expanded into a triple-track line.

 During the tender preparation phase, intensive participation of BGG Consult was essential due to the challenging condition of the subsoil.

 During construction, BGG Consult was responsible for the following tasks: The geotechnical supervision and evaluation of the project plan; The planning of building-pit slopes and groundwater lowering measures; And finally, the preservation of the hydrogeological evidence.